 The Canadian pilot of the CEC is a multi-phase initiative that is focused on informing the co-creation of a Canadian framework for assessing and advancing community engagement at post-secondary institutions.
 By participating in this work together, the cohort has established a network of Canadian institutions that will continue to work together to adapt the Carnegie framework to the Canadian context and drive institutional change.

-In phase one, each institution will complete the existing Carnegie CEC application to understand its strengths and weaknesses in the Canadian context.
+In phase one, each institution completed the existing Carnegie CEC application to understand its strengths and weaknesses in the Canadian context.
 Phase one is a test of the existing Carnegie process and cannot result in classification for Canadian institutions.

-During phase one, UBC will coordinate across campus and with some community partners to collect data and co-construct narratives about community engagement at UBC.
+During phase one, UBC coordinated across campus to collect data and co-construct narratives about community engagement at UBC.